What Are Obliques? Your Guide to the Muscles That Actually Make Your Core Work

 External Obliques

-Location: The outermost layer.
-They run diagonally from your lower ribs down toward your pelvis – picture the angle of your hands slipping into jacket pockets.
+- Location: Outermost layer.
+Run diagonally from your lower ribs down toward your pelvis – picture your hands slipping into jacket pockets.

-Primary actions: Rotate your trunk to the opposite side, bend you sideways, compress your abdomen.
-These are the muscles that fire when you twist, reach, or power through a rotational movement.
+- What they do: Rotate your trunk to the opposite side, bend you sideways, compress your abdomen.
+Fire when you twist, reach, or power through rotation.

 Internal Obliques

-Location: Beneath the external obliques, running in the opposite diagonal – upward and toward the center from the pelvis.
+- Location: Beneath the externals, running in the opposite diagonal – upward and toward center from the pelvis.

-Primary actions: Rotate your trunk to the same side, assist with lateral flexion, support forced exhalation, and create deep core compression.
+- What they do: Rotate your trunk to the same side, assist with lateral flexion, create deep core compression.

 Here’s what makes these two layers so powerful: they work in opposition.
 When you rotate your torso to the right, your left external oblique and right internal oblique fire simultaneously.
 This is exactly why oblique training demands rotational movement – standard crunches don’t come close to recruiting either layer properly.